likuilin/ninethreesix/README.md

 In the chart below, each box is a page, and • represents a key held down to access the page.
 Also, for the first row of pages, SHIFT/CTRL are optional modifiers.
 This is not really a formal chart, it's more of an image of my mental map of where everything is.

-TODO: All are mapped in the config file currently EXCEPT for the function keys except F5 and F12.

 ```
 .---------------.---------------.---------------.---------------.---------------.
 |BCKSP SPC   s  |  a    h    s  |  g    b    j  |  p    d    z  |  x    y    m  |